Imagen de recurso

 2. Resolution: smallest unit of measurement that can be indicated by the sensor.

-3. Operating temperature range: temperature interval at which the sensor is rated to operate safely and provide measurements.
+3. Operating temperature range: temperature interval at which the sensor is rated to operate safely and provide measurements. (**) In PM sensor Type A: -40 to 50ºC with heater (more information on this version on request).

-4. Operating RH range (Recommended RH range): humidity interval at which the sensor is rated to operate safely and provide measurements.
+4. Operating RH range: humidity interval at which the sensor is rated to operate safely and provide measurements.

-6. Guarantee range: limit covered by the guarantee.
+7. Guarantee range: concentration range covered by Kunak's guarantee.

-7. LOD (Limit Of Detection): measured at laboratory conditions at 20ºC and 50% RH.
-The limit of detection is the minimum concentration that can be detected as significantly different at zero gas concentration, based on the metric from the Technical Specification CEN/TS 17660-1:2022.
+8. LOD (Limit Of Detection): measured at laboratory conditions at 20ºC and 50% RH.
+The limit of detection is the minimum concentration that can be detected as significantly different at zero gas concentration, calculated according to the Technical Specification CEN/TS 17660.

-8. Repeatability (measured at laboratory conditions at 20ºC and 50% RH): closeness of the agreement between the results of successive measurements of the same measure carried out under the same conditions of measurement, based on the metric from the Technical Specification CEN/TS 17660-1:2022.
+9. Repeatability: measured at laboratory conditions at 20ºC and 50% RH.
+Closeness of the agreement between the results of successive measurements of the same measure carried out under the same conditions of measurement, calculated according to the Technical Specification CEN/TS 17660.

-9. Response time: time needed by the sensor to reach 90% of the final stable value.
+10. Response time: time needed by the sensor to reach 90% of the final stable value.

-10. Statistical metric: statistics obtained between hourly measurements of the device and the reference instruments for 1 to 8 months field test between -10 to +30 ºC in different countries. (*) The expected error for PM10 is higher in presence of coarse particles.
+11. Typical precision - R2: statistics obtained between the device hourly measurements and reference instruments in field test between -10 to +30ºC at different locations. (*) For the type B PM sensor, the expected error for PM10 is higher in presence of coarse particles.

-11. DQO-Typical U(exp): Data Quality Objetive expressed as the Expanded Uncertainity in the Limit Value obtained between hourly measurements of the device and the reference instruments for 1 to 8 months field test between -10 to +30ºC in different countries, based on the metric from the European Air Quality Directive 2008/50/EC and from the Technical Specification CEN/TS 17660-1:2022. (*) The expected error for PM10 is higher in presence of coarse particles.
+13. DQO-Typical U(exp): Data Quality Objetive expresed as the Expanded Uncertainity in the Limit Value obtained between the device hourly measurements and reference instruments for 1 to 8 months field test between -10 to +30ºC in different countries, calculated according to the European Air Quality Directive 2024/2881 and from the Technical Specification CEN/TS 17660. (*) For the type B PM sensor, the expected error for PM10 is higher in presence of coarse particles.

-12. Typical intra-model variability: calculated as the standard deviation of the three sensor means in 1 to 8 months field test between -10 to +30ºC in different countries.
+14. Typical intra-model variability: calculated as the standard deviation of the three sensor means in 1 to 8 months field test between -10 to +30ºC in different countries.

 It is essential to have an instrument that is capable of accurately measuring pollution levels and providing reliable results to make informed decisions on air quality and public health.